cesanta/fossa/examples/restful_server_s3/README.md

 Then, open a browser on `http://localhost:8000`

 Note: If you're getting a *Temporary Redirect* error, look what is the Endpoint value is.
-It should be something like `BUCKET_NAME.S3_ZONE.amazonaws.com`.
+It's likely that you have something like `BUCKET_NAME.S3_ZONE.amazonaws.com`.
-Change change *Host* field to `S3_ZONE.amazonaws.com and retry`.
+Change the *Host* field to `S3_ZONE.amazonaws.com and retry`.

 ## Screenshot